wasabikev/AI-UI/README.md

 ## Overview

+AI ∞ UI is a web-based conversational interface that facilitates crafting and architecting layered (multi-system) AI orchestration.
+The AI ∞ UI system provides an interface to leverage a range of tools and models.
-AI ∞ UI is a web-based conversational interface that facilitates interactions with various AI models via LLM APIs.
-It is designed to support pair-programming activities, particularly with a Large Language Model (LLM) as an assistant.
+A core function of AI ∞ UI is to provide an interface for AI-assisted programming (or AI-driven programming) with various AI models via LLM APIs.
+It is designed to support collaborative coding activities between a human and an AI, with the AI generating the majority of the code based on the human's guidance and high-level decisions.

 ## Features